Menu

 Key geographical facts:

-• Rivers: The Everest region is where the Dudh Koshi River begins.
+• Rivers: The Dudh Koshi River originates in the Everest region.

-• Major Glaciers: Khumbu Glacier (south side), Rongbuk Glacier (north side)
+• Major Glaciers: Khumbu Glacier (south), Rongbuk Glacier (north)

 Naming History